Nation's capital on edge before Biden inauguration

+"What you are about to be part of, America, is a historic moment.
+A first," Klobuchar said as she introduced Sotomayor, noting that Harris becomes the first woman, and the first person with both African-American and Asian-American roots to take the country's second-highest political office.

+Klobuchar also made the most of introducing Biden before his own inaugural address: "It is my great privilege and high honor to be the first person to officially introduce the 46th president of the United States, Joseph R. Biden, Jr."

-WASHINGTON — Inauguration Day dawned in Washington with a massive security force in place and the country's political leaders prepared to witness the tensest transfer of power in modern history.
+The day dawned in Washington with a massive security force in place, as political leaders witnessed the tensest transfer of power in modern history.

-The inauguration of soon-to-be President Joe Biden was getting underway Wednesday morning.
-Minnesota Sen. Amy Klobuchar was playing a key role in the program, with a speech on the theme that Americans cannot take democracy for granted.

-Other members of Minnesota's congressional delegation were hailing the transfer of power in the hours after President Donald Trump departed Washington for Florida on Air Force One.
+Other members of Minnesota's congressional delegation hailed the transfer of power in the hours after former President Donald Trump departed Washington for Florida on Air Force One.

-"Today, Joe Biden and Kamala Harris will officially be sworn in as our new President and Vice President of the United States," Democratic Rep. Betty McCollum said in a prepared statement.
-"These new leaders will not only swear an oath to protect and defend the U.S. Constitution, they will work to make our country and our democracy stronger."
+"These new leaders will not only swear an oath to protect and defend the U.S. Constitution, they will work to make our country and our democracy stronger," Democratic Rep. Betty McCollum said in a prepared statement.

 McCollum opted to watch the proceedings from her home in St. Paul, but most of the rest of the Minnesota delegation — Democrats and Republicans alike — were planning to be in attendance.
 In addition to Klobuchar, that included Sen. Tina Smith, and Reps.
 Angie Craig, Dean Phillips, Ilhan Omar, Tom Emmer, Michelle Fischbach and Pete Stauber.